2025 Alumni

 Zac Rinaldo #36

-Made his NHL debut with the Philadelphia Flyers in 2011 and quickly became known for his physical style of play.
+Zac Rinaldo made his NHL debut with the Philadelphia Flyers in 2011, quickly earning a reputation for his physical style of play and enforcer role.

 Anthony Stewart #13

-Best known for his time with the Atlanta Thrashers and the Carolina Hurricanes, where he contributed as a power forward with offensive upside.
+Best known for his time with the Atlanta Thrashers and the Carolina Hurricanes, where he contributed as a physical power forward with offensive upside and an ability to impact the game in multiple ways.

-Had a breakout season in 2009-10 with the Thrashers, recording 14 goals and 11 assists, establishing himself as a key contributor.
+Had a breakout season in 2009-10 with the Thrashers, recording 14 goals and 11 assists, firmly establishing himself as a key contributor and a rising force in the league.

-Played for multiple NHL teams, including the Florida Panthers and Los Angeles Kings, bringing physicality and leadership to each squad throughout his career.
+Played for multiple NHL teams, including the Florida Panthers and Los Angeles Kings, consistently bringing physicality, leadership, and a strong work ethic to each squad throughout his career, both on and off the ice.

 Pierre Turgeon #77